juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 }
 ```

-The advantage of such an approach is that you can easily replace resources or implementations on a much higher level, to adapt the project or game for other means.
+The advantage of such an approach is that you can easily replace resources or implementations on a much higher level, adapt the project or game for other means.
 However, nothing is magical, and having your resources ready for injection requires some setup work, and most likely, a change in project and code structure as well.
 Further down you'll find the details about the dependency injection process, but here's a first glance of what to expect:

 * Define which resources your classes need using the `Injectable` and `Inject` attributes.
 * Create binding objects that connect a type to a way on how to get an instance of that resource.